Excise duty refunds must always be claimed

 - waste has been taken away from the landfill (waste tax).

-Also request a refund in the following cases as before:
+Also request a refund in the following cases:

 - fuels subject to excise duty have been used in commercial vessel traffic or aviation, in industrial first use or in the production of electricity

 - energy products have been used in energy-intensive industry

 - products subject to excise duty have been delivered for export or to another EU country.

 When can you request a refund?

 You can usually request an excise duty refund according to your own choice either for the full calendar year or for a shorter period.
 The shorter period is either a calendar month or a period of 6 months (January–June, July–December), depending on the excise duty.